soundpress/RulesOfNYC/docs/c06/index.rst

    (4) Only persons certified by the Department as asbestos investigators or by New York State Department of Labor as Asbestos Inspectors may select and collect bulk samples for analysis.

-(b) One air sampling technician must be present per three work areas in one work site to observe and maintain air sampling equipment for the duration of the air sample collection.
+(b) One air sampling technician must be present per three work areas in one work site to observe and maintain air sampling equipment for the duration of the air sample collection, except that if there are multiple work areas on the same floor, only one air sampling technician is required for that floor.

 (c) Bulk sample analysis (PLM or gravimetric reduction and TEM analysis) shall be performed by laboratories with the appropriate accreditation in the ELAP.